Machine Strategy Guide

 What is the difference between Quick Hit and Quick Hit Platinum?

 Quick Hit Platinum is a premium variant with higher denominations and typically larger jackpot ceilings.
 Both use the must-hit-by mechanic.
-From an AP standpoint, the math is the same — evaluate the current meter against the Must Hit By ceiling — but Platinum plays at higher stakes.
+From an AP standpoint, the math is the same — evaluate the current counter against the Must Hit By ceiling — but Platinum plays at higher stakes.

 How do I find the Must Hit By ceiling on Quick Hit Platinum?

-The ceiling is displayed on the machine face, typically near the progressive meter display.
+The ceiling is displayed on the machine face, typically near the progressive counter display.
 On some configurations it appears as a small text label below or beside the jackpot value.
 If you cannot find it, check the help screens within the game.

 Can you advantage play Quick Hit Platinum?